isharacomix/8bitmooc/mooc/pages/content/meta/about.md

 Our philosophy is that you can't appreciate why old NES games looked, sounded, and played the way they did until you see for youself what it took to put these kinds of games together.
-By developing for a third-generation platform, you are exposed to the same limitations and making the same compromises that developers in the 1980's had to face, which teaches you more than any textbook or video you can watch or read.
+By developing for a vintage platform such as the NES, you are exposed to the same limitations and making the same compromises that developers in the 1980's had to face, which teaches you more than any textbook or video you can watch or read.

 To reach this goal, the class is taught in a number of ways, and you are free to pick the approach that comes most naturally to you.
 The most straightforward